What Is Stimulant Withdrawal?

 It didn’t stop cold turkey.
 I was in therapy and getting help, but it wasn’t an easy process and I slipped up a number of times.
 Not to sound like a wimp, but getting off of any drug, even [stimulants like] Adderall, makes you feel like you have mono, the stomach flu, and strep throat all at once.
 Finally the whole thing just felt so pathetic that I flushed the remaining pills down the toilet.

 Outpatient treatment programs are also available to help stimulant users break free of their addiction.
-Contact us today for help finding a stimulant addiction treatment program.
+Contact a treatment provider for help finding a stimulant addiction treatment program.